dariemcarlosdev/SecureCleanApiWaf/docs/CleanArchitecture/ARCHITECTURE_PATTERNS_EXPLAINED.md

 ---

-*This document is the definitive guide to understanding how Clean Architecture and Domain-Driven Design work together in SecureCleanApiWaf.*
+*This document is the definitive guide to understanding how Clean Architecture and Domain-Driven Design work together in CleanArchitecture.ApiTemplate.*
 *For implementation details, see layer-specific documentation.*
-*For the latest updates, visit the [GitHub repository](https://github.com/dariemcarlosdev/SecureCleanApiWaf).*
+*For the latest updates, visit the [GitHub repository](https://github.com/dariemcarlosdev/CleanArchitecture.ApiTemplate).*